JonBrommer/Variances-from-Random-Regression/README.md

 # Variances-from-Random-Regression
-calculating covariate specific variances and their SE on the basis of random regression estimates

-function plots variances and approximate 95% CI based on double the SE

-This currently works only with RR of first-order polynomials
+Calculating covariate specific variances and their SE on the basis of random regression estimates Approach described by Fischer et al. 2004, Genet.
+Sel.
+Evol.
+36:363–369 This function plots variances and approximate 95% CI based on double the SE.
+The function currently works only with RR of first-order polynomials

-input is either the vvp matrix itself or an AsReml file and a vector indicating the position of the relevant vvp elements
+Input is either the vvp matrix itself (Hessian) or an AsReml file and a vector indicating the position of the relevant vvp elements

 # example 1
 ```